Harvey Weinstein Arrested, Charged With Rape and Sex Abuse

 "To see him in cuffs on his way out—whether he smiled or not—that's a very good feeling," McGowan said on Megyn Kelly TODAY, just after he was transported to New York County Criminal Court.
 After feeling gaslighted, she admitted, "I didn't believe this day would come..."

-The New York Times and The New York Daily News reported Thursday that the case would likely involve allegations that Weinstein had pressured Lucia Evans to perform oral sex during an audition in 2004; forcible oral sex is considered a Class B felony in New York State, with a maximum sentence of 25 years in prison, and that particular crime has no statute of limitations.

-Weinstein's attorney, Ben Brafman, declined to comment Thursday.
+Weinstein's attorney declined to comment on the matter Thursday.
 In a court declaration earlier this month, he wrote, "Mr. Weinstein is currently in treatment for personal issues in the hope of becoming a better person and one day soon hopefully restoring his life and again continuing the pursuit of the extraordinary charity that he has always engaged in.
 Weinstein vigorously denies ever engaging in criminal sexual misconduct and if given the opportunity to fully defend himself, he believes that all of these allegations will be shown to be without merit."

 Five days after the first report about Weinstein came out, Marchesa's Georgina Chapman, his wife of nearly 10 years, left him.
 The couple's divorce was finalized a few months later, and Chapman—who has two children with him—received a reported settlement of $15-20 million.

-Note: UPDATE: Harvey Weinstein has been indicted on rape and sex crime charges.
-Manhattan District Attorney Cyrus R. Vance, Jr. released a statement on Weinstein's indictment Wednesday, stating, "A Grand Jury has voted to indict Harvey Weinstein on charges of Rape in the First and Third Degrees, and Criminal Sexual Act in the First Degree."
-UPDATE: After a closed door hearing today, a lawyer for Harvey Weinstein spoke out in regards to the unnamed woman accusing the Hollywood producer of rape.